System: Mega Drive

 Release date: September 1993

 Oi, blast-happy heroes!
 Charge into explosive anarchy with Gunstar Heroes on the Mega Drive, the September 1993 Treasure tornado that arms twin siblings with wild weapons to topple a mad empire’s moon base menace.
-This run-‘n’-gun riot’s got co-op chaos, combo carnage, and colossal bosses—but does it still detonate in 2025?
-Let’s prime the blasters, boot up the Mega Drive, and see if this firepower frenzy is a detonator delight or a dud grenade.
+This run-n-gun riot packs co-op chaos, combo carnage, and colossal bosses, but does it still detonate in 2025?
+Let’s prime the blasters, fire up the Mega Drive, and see whether this firepower frenzy is a detonator delight or a dud grenade.

 Gameplay: Blast, Dash, and Duo-Dominate Like Sibling Supersoldiers